Experience the creations and techniques of Mr. Cho, one of the leading figures in Sichuan cuisine in Japan

 Making the trip back to Sichuan several times every year, Chef Cho works tirelessly to refine the fiery flavours and ingredient combinations of his home region.
 From shaoxing wine marinated shrimps and dandan noodles to homemade mapo tofu, the courses bring back memories and flavors from our trip to Chengdu.
 We enjoyed this meal and it was a welcome departure from the usual Japanese meals we’ve been constantly eating.

-A Famous gourmet guide 1-star sushi restaurant presenting the season through chef’s professionalism and skills
+A 1-star sushi restaurant presenting the season through chef’s professionalism and skills

 1* Sushi Iwa by Chef Hisayoshi Iwa trained under acclaimed Chef Shinji Kanesaka.